yo1995/Daily_GUI_Tools/Tool_LG-Ultrafine-brightness/README.md

 ## Known issues

-both solutions are not warning free. something to do with libusb itself as well as casting.
+- both solutions are not warning free. something to do with libusb itself as well as casting.

+- on Windows, the brightness steps are not identical with the OSX steps.

+- when adjusting with `[` or `]`, the increasing steps are not smooth due to some logistic issue. check the source code to understand.

 ## Usage